joramwessels/MGR/logbook.md

 __**Mo 29-05-2017**__
 **10:00-12:30** Wrote a `Dataset` class to handle data feeding.
 **13:00-14:30** Finished data feeding.
 Tested everything on the DAS.
 I managed to debug `mgr_utils.py` by running `preprocessing.py`, but due to a Tensorflow installation problem, `training.py` and `Choi2016.py` can't be debugged yet.
 I emailed Bas for help.
+**15:45-17:00** Bas once again saved the day.
+I've debugged a couple of errors but got stuck on a tensor dimension related problem.